Common Questions [FAQ's]

 - and more.

-If you have questions that you would like answered before you get started with neurofeedback, please contact Alisa or Brad.
+If you have questions that you would like answered before you get started with neurofeedback, please contact one of our client ambassadors at (909) 255-1250.
 You can learn more about neurofeedback at a special web page devoted to it here.

 - 15. Does RCS offer low cost or no cost counseling options?[+]We cannot offer low cost or no cost options for our premium services.